Community Development

 Community Infrastructure Development

 Infrastructural developments across the park’s communities are managed through the Local Development Fund and Village Development Plans.
-Village Development Plans involve community votes on infrastructure needs, while the Local Development Fund supports these visions through tourism revenue which has financed nine community projects so far to improve access to water and education.
-In 2023, the Mobile Clinic treated over 1,100 people in 12 villages, while 2,835 people were treated in the Odzala-Kokoua infirmaries in Imbalanga and Kokoua.
+Village Development Plans involve community votes on infrastructure needs, while the Local Development Fund supports these visions through tourism revenue which has financed nine community projects to improve access to water and education.
+Over 3,000 local people are treated every year through Mobile Clinics and in the Odzala-Kokoua infirmaries in Imbalanga and Kokoua.

 Human-wildlife conflict (HWC) mitigation mechanisms have been trialled in Odzala for several years, with mixed success.
-For example, chilli fences and intervention teams as a crop-protection strategy required significant human effort, so a system of heavy barriers for long-term crop protection was adopted; this includes the Mbomo electric fence and a series of 20 ha community agriculture plots surrounded by a two-metre-wide trench.
-While the number of HWC incidents remained the same as in previous years, those involving elephant declined from 91% in 2022 to 77% in 2023.
-Monitoring and data collection will continue to determine if this trend is a valid observation.
+For example, chilli fences and intervention teams as a crop-protection strategy required significant human effort, so a system of heavy barriers for long-term crop protection was adopted; this includes the Mbomo electric fence and a series of 20ha community agriculture plots surrounded by a two-metre-wide trench.
+While the number of HWC incidents remained the same as in previous years, those involving elephant have begun to decline with ongoing monitoring and data collection determining the efficacy of these interventions.